Liverpool City

 The major differences between output by industries of Liverpool City and New South Wales were:

-• A larger percentage of output by Transport, Postal and Warehousing (11.0% compared to 5.3%)
+• A larger percentage of output by Public Administration and Safety (10.5% compared to 4.5%)

 Emerging groups